-Assessment Tools: Students will create a poster showing changes in kitchens due to industrialization, they will present oral reports detailing their findings, and write a reflection paper on the repercussions of the Industrial Revolution in changing American lives, attitudes and expectations.
+Assessment Tools: Students will create a poster showing changes in kitchens due to industrialization, they will present oral reports detailing their findings, and write a reflection paper on the repercussions of the Industrial Revolution in changing

+American lives, attitudes and expectations.

 Key Concepts: Availability and price of goods lead to more material goods.

+Role of transportation in creating markets for new goods and

+products

-Role of transportation in creating markets for new goods and products Changing expectations of standard of living with availability of goods Creating a greater division between the male and female sphere Evidence/Sources: Students will read an excerpt from Ruth Cowan's More Work for Mother, Students will view images from that work in addition to viewing slides from Nancy Gabin's power point presentation showing women at work in homes.
+Changing expectations of standard of living with availability of goods sphere for Mother, Students will view images from that work in addition to viewing slides from Nancy Gabin's power point presentation showing women at work in homes.
 Students will also be doing research from a variety of print and on line sources, which they will be responsible for obtaining.
-Time Frame: